pantheon-systems/documentation/source/content/guides/filesystem/03-large-files.md

 ## Large (>100GiB) File Backups

 Large backups take longer, use more resources, and have a higher likelihood of failing.
-Sites exceeding 200GiB or containing over two million files can't be backed up (though code and databases are backed up as normal).
-Even without backups, file content is reliably stored across multiple servers.
+Filesystems exceeding 200 GiB or containing over two million files cannot be backed up (though code and databases are backed up as normal).
+Even without filesystem backups, file content is protected by redundant storage.

 ## More Resources